*** Please, excuse multiple postings ***

 virtual explorations of cultural heritage.

-We solicit papers that address theoretical issues
+We solicit papers that address theoretical issues and innovative

 - Theoretical papers should present novel and evaluated